Whether you’re road-tripping or arriving after a long flight, settling into your hotel room is a welcome reward after a long travel day.

 Checking into a hotel is fairly straightforward, but you do need to come prepared with a few documents:

-• An identification card: A driver’s license or passport will suffice.
-If traveling abroad, the concierge may copy the front page of your passport to keep on file.
-Your name on your ID should match your reservation (Read "How old do you have to be to book a hotel room?” for detailed information about age requirements.)
+- An identification card: A driver’s license or passport will suffice.
+If you’re traveling abroad, the front desk may copy the front page of your passport to keep on file.
+Your name on your ID should match your reservation.
+(And keep in mind that most hotels have an age minimum for booking a room.)

-• A credit card: A hotel will need a credit card in your name to put a hotel on your card during your stay for incidentals but will be refunded to you if there is no damage.
+- A credit card: A hotel will need a credit card in your name to make a deposit for incidentals, which will be refunded to you if there is no damage.
 This will also allow you to charge food, drink, and other services to your room.

 When checking into your hotel, you can ask about getting a room upgrade.
 Just like an early check-in request, this isn’t guaranteed and depends on availability.
 However, several approaches can increase your odds, including mentioning that you’re celebrating a special occasion and being polite to the front desk.
 One of the best ways to get a free room upgrade is to note any hotel or credit card status that offers room upgrades as a perk.